nishant7372/TypeIt-Typing-Game/README.md

 - **Firebase Integration**: Scores and user data are stored securely in Firebase, allowing you to keep track of your progress and compete with others.

 - **Real-time Leaderboard**: Compete against other players in real-time and see who can type the fastest.
 The leaderboard updates dynamically as new scores are submitted.

-- **Multiple Game Modes**: TypeIt offers different game modes, including timed challenges, word races, and custom text inputs.

-- **Responsive Design**: The game is built with a responsive design, making it accessible and enjoyable across various devices and screen sizes.

 ## Installation